erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 `rand_SUITE:measure/1` is runnable also without a test framework.
-As long as `rand_SUITE.beam` is in the code path `rand_SUITE:measure(N)` will run the benchmark with `N` as an effort factor.  `N = 1` is the default and e.g `N = 5` gives a slower and more thorough measurement.
+As long as `rand_SUITE.beam` is in the code path `rand_SUITE:measure(N)` will run the benchmark with `N` as an effort factor.  `N = 1` is the default and for example `N = 5` gives a slower and more thorough measurement.

 The test case is divided in sections where each first runs a warm-up with the default generator, then runs an empty